jpoullet2000/egile-agent-core/README.md

 python examples/chatbot_with_agentui.py
 ```

-This starts a server on port 8000 with multiple agents and provides Agent UI integration.
+This starts an AgentOS server on port 8000 with multiple agents.

-### Option 2: Creating Your Own Server
+### Option 3: Using AgentServer (Backward Compatibility)

-Create a Python script:
+For backward compatibility with existing code:

 ```python
 from egile_agent_core import Agent